PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ## Images:

 Images are used in a few different ways,
-* Instructional references, like images of dropdown menus or hilighted parts of windows
+* Instructional references, like images of dropdown menus or hilighted parts of windows.
-* Introductory images, to make it clear or preview what what is being referenced in a section
+* Introductory images, to make it clear or preview what what is being referenced in a section.

 An image can be displayed with the web link format, prefacing with an exclamation mark.
 While the text is generally hidden we want it to be informative incasew the image doesnt load.